-- ignore or disregard any suspected or disclosed child abuse - develop any 'special' relationships with children that could be seen as favouritism (for example, the offering of gifts or special treatment for specific children) - exhibit behaviours with children which may be construed as unnecessarily physical (for example, inappropriate sitting on laps) - put children at risk of abuse (for example, by locking doors) - initiate unnecessary physical contact with children or do things of a personal nature that a child can do for themselves (for example, toileting or changing clothes) - engage in open discussions of a mature or adult nature in the presence of children (for example, personal social activities) - use inappropriate language in the presence of children - express personal views on cultures, race or sexuality in the presence of children - discriminate against any child, including because of age, gender, race, culture, vulnerability, sexuality, ethnicity or disability - work with children while under the influence of alcohol or illegal drugs - have contact with a child or their family outside school without the school leadership's or child safety officer's knowledge and/or consent or the school governing authority's approval (for example, unauthorised after-hours tutoring, private instrumental/other lessons or sport coaching); accidental contact, such as seeing people in the street, is appropriate - have any online contact with a child (including by social media, email, instant messaging) or their family unless necessary (for example, providing families with eNewsletters or assisting students with their schoolwork)

-- use any personal communication channels/devices such as a personal email account - exchange personal contact details such as phone numbers, social networking sites or email addresses with a student or their family - photograph or video a child without the consent of families - possess, use/consume or be under the influence of illicit drugs or alcohol when working with or in the presence of children.
+- ignore or disregard any suspected or disclosed child abuse - develop any 'special' relationships with children that could be seen as favouritism (for example, the offering of gifts or special treatment for specific children) - exhibit behaviours with children which may be construed as unnecessarily physical (for example, inappropriate sitting on laps) - put children at risk of abuse (for example, by locking doors) - initiate unnecessary physical contact with children or do things of a personal nature that a child can do for themselves (for example, toileting or changing clothes) - engage in open discussions of a mature or adult nature in the presence of children (for example, personal social activities) - use inappropriate language in the presence of children - express personal views on cultures, race or sexuality in the presence of children - discriminate against any child, including because of age, gender, race, culture, vulnerability, sexuality, ethnicity or disability - work with children while under the influence of alcohol or illegal drugs - have contact with a child or their family outside school without the school leadership's or child safety officer's knowledge and/or consent or the school governing authority's approval (for example, unauthorised after-hours tutoring, private instrumental/other lessons or sport coaching); accidental contact, such as seeing people in the street, is appropriate - have any online contact with a child (including by social media, email, instant messaging) or their family unless necessary (for example, providing families with eNewsletters or assisting students with their schoolwork) - use any personal communication channels/devices such as a personal email account - exchange personal contact details such as phone numbers, social networking sites or email addresses with a student or their family - where a staff member (including volunteers and those providing religious ministry) have existing relationships outside of school with students and / or families this should be made known to the principal. - photograph or video a child without the consent of families - consume illegal drugs at school or at school events in the presence of children - consume alcohol when responsible for the supervision and care of students. - consume alcohol at school or at school events in the presence of students with limited exceptions that must be approved by the principal and school advisory council, such as when a school has a VET commercial hospitality venue or at a Year 12 Graduation event where parents / guardians/ carers are present and responsible for their children